udayakumar-s/ej2-angular-docs/ej2-angular/grid/how-to/complex-column-as-foreign-key-column.md

 ---
 layout: post
 title: Complex column as foreign key column in Angular Grid component | Syncfusion
-description: Learn here all about Complex column as foreign key column in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Complex column as foreign key column in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Complex column as foreign key column
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Complex column as foreign key column in Angular Grid component